Motorcycles and scooters

 Practise low-risk riding by:

-- leaving a 3-second gap between yourself and the vehicle in front
+- leaving a 3-second buffer around your vehicle

 - wearing protective clothing